jayzao/FlexApp-2.0/README.md

 # FlexApp-2.0
 The FlexApp Splunk App created to monitor and manage licenses within Flexera and FlexNet license managers.
-Credits: Rich Voninski FlexApp, A. Huang abstract and updated innstructions.
+Credits: Rich Voninski FlexApp, A. Huang abstract and updated instructions.
 This is NOT a Splunk supported application.
 User accepts all risks and responsibility.